code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 ---
-title: "OhMyPosh and CascadiaCode not working?
+title: "OhMyPosh and CascadiaCode not working on PowerShell?
 How to fix it in Windows 10 and Windows 11 Integrated Terminal"
 date: 2023-10-25
 url: /blog/ohmyposh-integrated-terminal-powershell
 draft: false